escomputers/freepbx-docker/README.md

 Upon starting this multi-container application, it will give you a turnkey PBX system for SIP calling and also enterprise grade security for managing secrets.

+For a simplified version without Vault, check out the other branch named "simple".

 Check this other repo out for running this app in [Kubernetes](https://github.com/escomputers/k8s-freepbx)

 * FreePBX 16